 Citrus is a particularly smart choice, as the scent is energizing and many of the best and simplest cocktails are made with some form of the citrus mixer.

 One of our favorite freshly squeezed cocktails is the classic screwdriver, usually made simply with orange juice and vodka.
 For a tart twist, try the greyhound, which replaces the orange with grapefruit.

-Barriere also lists champagne as a nice pre-flight option, as the effervescence, as the bright notes of fresh juice, will help to keep you alert without giving you an overdose of sugar.
+Champagne is a nice preflight cocktail option.
+The effervescence and the bright notes of orange juice will help to keep you alert without giving you an overdose of sugar.

 For a nice mixture of the two, try a mimosa or poinsettia—made with champagne and orange juice, or champagne and cranberry juice, respectively.

 This bubbly cocktail made with champagne and orange juice is perfect for a morning flight or a special occasion.